bordoley/reactive-js/README.md

 import * as Observable from "@reactive-js/core/computations/Observable";
 import { pipe } from "@reactive-js/core/functions";
 import * as HostScheduler from "@reactive-js/core/utils/HostScheduler";
-import * as Source from "@reactive-js/core/computations/Source";
+import * as EventSource from "@reactive-js/core/computations/EventSource";

 using scheduler = HostScheduler.create();